ChaoGu92/Min-Max-BRG/README.md

-# Minimax-BRG
+# Min-Max-BRG

-This is a repository for the paper named **"Verification of Nonblockingness in Bounded Petri Nets With Minimax Basis Reachability Graphs"**.
+This is a repository for the paper named **"Verification of Nonblockingness in Bounded Petri Nets With Min-Max Basis Reachability Graphs"**.

 Please see the PDF file named "Test_MinimaxBRG.pdf" for three additional benchmarks corresponding to the paper.